agoncal/agoncal-application-cdbookstore-ms/README.md

 The application is divided in several modules:

 * The CD-Boostore is the main web app that allows you to buy CDs and Books.
+It invokes all the following REST services
+* Invoice is a REST service that creates invoices based on the user's shopping cart
-* The Top Sells is a REST service that calculates the top sells.
-This REST service is invoked by CD-Boostore to display the top sells on the main page
+* TopBooks is a REST service that calculates the top selling books
-* Billing : is a Message Driven Bean that receives all the sells that have been done and creates invoices
+* TopCDs is a REST service that calculates the top selling cds

 ## Compile and package

 Being Maven centric, you can compile and package it without tests using `mvn clean compile -Dmaven.test.skip=true`, `mvn clean package -Dmaven.test.skip=true` or `mvn clean install -Dmaven.test.skip=true`.
 Once you have your war file, you can deploy it.

-### Starting JBoss/WildFly

-The invoice is an MDB, so you need to start the full profile of JBoss :

-* `./standalone.sh -c standalone-full.xml`

-Then you need to create a Queue with the following command in `jboss_cli.sh` :

-* Create the queue : `jms-queue add --queue-address=invoiceQueue --entries=jms/queue/invoiceQueue`
-* Delete the queue : `jms-queue remove --queue-address=invoiceQueue`

-### Several WildFlies
+## Deploy and execute the application

+### War files in a single WildFly

+Startup one instance of WildFly :

+* `./standalone.sh` (ports 8080 / 9990)

+### War files in several WildFly

 If you want to execute each application on different WildFly instances, just do :